Executive Board 2023

 Feel free to reach me at [email protected] if you have any questions, feedback or ideas for SEAS!

-Cheng Gong is a biomedical engineering Ph.D. candidate in the School of Engineering and Applied Science.
+Sen. Cheng Gong is a Biomedical Engineering Ph.D. candidate in the School of Engineering and Applied Science.
 Cheng enjoys using the art of optics to solve healthcare and life sciences problems, and is attracted by lab-to-market biomedical innovation.
 As a University Senator, Cheng seeks to foster connections across schools and with the wider Columbia community.
-On the University Senate, Cheng co-chairs the External Relations and Research Policy Committee, is Vice Chair of the Student Affairs Committee, and a member of the Executive Committee.
+On the University Senate, Cheng co-chairs the Student Affairs and External Relations and Research Policy committees, and serves on the Executive Committee.
+He is a University Senate Representative to two committees of the Board of Trustees: 1) the Committee on Public Affairs of the Trustees of CU; 2) the Committee on Student Life of the Trustees of CU.
 He also chairs the Ph.D.
 Council of Columbia University.
-He is a University Senate Representative to two committees of the Board of Trustees: 1) the Committee on Public Affairs of the Trustees of CU; 2) the Committee on Student Life of the Trustees of CU.

 Aside from school, he is a certificated wine taster and enthusiastic about gourmet food from different cultures, rolling in a Brazilian Jiu-Jitsu Gym, and visiting galleries & museums.

-Please feel free to contact him if you have any questions regarding University Structure.
+Please feel free to contact him if you have any questions or concerns regarding University Structure.